KevinAlberto01/ROS2/README.md

 ```

-language libraries
+## 3.language libraries
-rclpy - python
-rclcpp - c++

-rlc is a ros library and it means Ross Client Library also is a  library which contains all the functionalities
+**rlc** is a ros library and it means Ross Client Library also is a  library which contains all the functionalities

+rclpy
+ - python

+rclcpp
+ - c++